cjmcdonald42/mxMoodle/docs/CREATING_A_NEW_PLUGIN.md

 ##### Privacy File

 To be compliant with the EU's GDPR regulations, Moodle added a Privacy API in version 3.5 which all plugins must integrate with.
 We have made the deliberate choice not to comply with these regulations because they allow students more access to their data than we want to provide.
 As such, we have come up a method of circumventing this requirement.
 Your plugin must have a file `classes/privacy/provider.php`.
 In this file you should copy the contents of [this template file](/docs/templates/provider.php) and replace `PACKAGE` with the Frankenstyle name of your plugin (the component name in your version file).

+##### Renderer File

+Your plugin must also provide a boilerplate renderer so that its pages can inherit all of the `local_mxschool` renderables.
+Create the file `classes/output/renderer.php`.
+In this file, copy the contents of [this template file](/docs/templates/renderer.php) and replace `PACKAGE` with the Frankenstyle name of your plugin (the component name in your version file).

 ### Settings File